c6o/docs/content/pubsub.md

 ## Publisher / Subscriber Model

-Traxitt's inter-app communication is built to run on Kubernetes and to leverage resiliency, scalability and automatic deployments.
+Traxitt's inter-app communication is built to run on Kubernetes to leverage resiliency, scalability and automatic deployments.

 A producer of content needs to securely register with a Traxitt publisher, either via a gRPC or RESTful API call.
-The producer can either stream the content or make a separate API call for each item.
+The producer can either stream the content or make a separate API call for each content item.

 A consumer of content needs to securely register with a Traxitt subscriber, either via a gRPC or RESTful API call.
-The consumer will then be sent content via a stream or an outbound separate API call will be made for each item.
+The consumer will then be sent content via a stream or an inbound separate API call will be made for each item.

 The Traxitt System is architected to allow many producers and many consumers.
 And, for scalability and realibility reasons, the system must allow for multiple publisher and subscriber components.